JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### 6. Risk Assessment and Mitigation

 - **Technical Complexity**: Building both an interpreter and a VS Code extension introduces complexity.
 Mitigated by following established patterns (e.g., "Crafting Interpreters") and leveraging scaffolding tools (Yeoman, VS Code Extension Generator).
-- **Limited Language Support**: Initially supports only Lox, which may limit adoption.
-The modular design allows for future language support.
+- **Limited Language Support**: Focus on COBOL may limit user base.
+Mitigated by designing the interpreter for extensibility to support additional languages in the future.
 - **User Experience**: The risk of poor usability is addressed by adhering to VS Code UI/UX guidelines and iterative user testing.
 - **Compliance and Security**: Ensured by validating user input, avoiding execution of arbitrary code, and complying with open-source licenses and Marketplace policies.